- We advise you to exercise normal safety precautions in the Solomon Islands.

 Preparing for a cyclone: In the event of an approaching cyclone, you should identify your local shelter.
 Australians in affected areas should follow the instructions of local authorities and monitor the media for the latest developments.
 Departure may not be possible as flights in and out of affected areas could be delayed or suspended and available flights may fill quickly.
 The cyclone could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe cyclone may not be available for all those choosing to stay.
 You should familiarise yourself with your hotel or cruise ship evacuation plans and carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
 The Australian Bureau of Meteorology publishes guides and checklists for general cyclone safety and preparedness.

 Earthquakes: Solomon Islands is subject to earthquakes, volcanic activity and tidal waves.
-An earthquake of 8 magnitude occurred in April 2007, triggering a tsunami and resulting in casualties and widespread damage and flooding in coastal regions of Western and Choiseul Provinces.
+In February 2013, an 8.0 magnitude quake followed by dozens of aftershocks struck just off Santa Cruz, Temotu Province, which set off a powerful tsunami resulting in casualties.
 The island of Savo, 35 kilometres north west of Honiara, is a cyclically active volcano.
 US Geological Service provides real-time information on earthquakes.

 Solomon Island authorities provide advice of any impending natural disaster threat through local media, radio and television.
-If a natural disaster occurs, you should closely monitor the media for updates and other information about your safety and follow the advice of local authorities.
+If a natural disaster occurs, you should closely monitor the media such as the Solomon Islands Broadcasting Corporation (AM1035) and other sources of information about your safety.
 You should also keep friends and family in Australia updated about your welfare and whereabouts during natural disasters.
 If you are due to arrive in Solomon Islands after a natural disaster you should contact your tour operator to check whether services at your planned destination are affected.

 Around Honiara, dogs are often not kept under control and roam freely, sometimes in packs.
 They have been known to attack people walking, running or cycling near them.